 Taking Shape: Sara Gulamali

 Graduating from BA Fine Art, Sara Gulamali explores her identity as a Muslim woman of colour through her work.
 She co-runs Muslim Sisterhood, a photography collective exploring the multiplicity of Muslim women in London, and in 2018 she co-curated The Age of New Babylon the first student-curated exhibition at the Lethaby Gallery, Central Saint Martins.
-Gulamali won the Hollyport Prize in 2018 and is shortlisted for the NOVA Awards this year.
+Gulamali won the Hollyport Prize in 2018.

 I’ve always looked to my identity as a starting point in my practice.
 I’m a Muslim woman of colour navigating this space, what does that mean?
 How do I make work about myself and expect an audience to understand it?
 Is it ok if they don’t understand it?